Moist (band)

 Moist is a Canadian rock band that formed in 1992.
 It consists of David Usher as lead vocalist, Mark Makoway on lead guitars, Jonathan Gallivan on guitars, Kevin Young on keyboards, Francis Fillion on drums, and Jeff Pearce on bass.
 Drummer Paul Wilcox left the band just before its hiatus in 2000.

 Moist was signed by EMI Music in 1994 and released three studio albums in the 1990s, becoming a staple of Canadian rock music.
 Shortly after releasing a compilation album in 2001, the band underwent an unplanned hiatus for over a decade, and then became officially re-established in June 2013.
 Shortly after reuniting, the band began work on their fourth studio album, entitled Glory Under Dangerous Skies, which was released in 2014.
-Their fifth album, End of the Ocean, is scheduled to be released in January 2022.
+Their fifth album, End of the Ocean, was released in January 2022.

 The band has been nominated for ten Juno Awards, winning two.
 Between 1996 and 2016, Moist was among the top 50 best-selling Canadian artists in Canada and among the top 20 best-selling Canadian bands in Canada.